PetiM44/voice-jogger/README.md

 ## Support Commands and Modes

 Following are the most commonly used supported commands.
-More commands can be found from server/commandCreater.py but the command usage isnt written here
+More commands can be found from server/commandCreator.py but the command usage isn't written here

 - START PANDA: Once ran, all valid commands are going to be published to ROS topic
 - STOP PANDA: Once ran, commands may get recognized but they wont get published